Aid slowly trickling to Indonesian disaster-hit areas

+"I saw the waves come and sweep out everything — buildings, factories, warehouses and some people who were lost, racing from the waves, some of them women and children," he said Wednesday.
+"Also, warehouse workers who were trapped under goods, all swept by the sea.
+It's so tragic.
+It's so scary to remember."

+The official death toll increased to 1,407, with thousands injured and more than 70,000 displaced from their homes, said national disaster agency spokesman Sutopo Purwo Nugroho.
+He said the number of dead would increase, but that rescue crews had reached all affected areas.

-PALU, Indonesia — Aid was slowly making its way into areas devastated by the earthquake and tsunami that struck a central Indonesian island, with one neighborhood's residents clapping, cheering and high-fiving in their excitement Wednesday at seeing a stopped truck laden with supplies.
+Aid was slowly making its way into areas devastated by the twin disasters, with one neighborhood's residents clapping, cheering and high-fiving in their excitement Wednesday at seeing a stopped truck laden with supplies.

 "I'm so happy," said Heruwanto, 63, who goes by one name.
 He was clutching a box of instant noodles.
 "I really haven't eaten for three days."

-Food, water, fuel and medicine had yet to reach the hardest-hit areas outside Palu, the largest city heavily damaged in Friday's disaster.
+Food, water, fuel and medicine was still slow to reach the hardest-hit areas outside Palu, the largest city heavily damaged in Friday's disaster.
 Many roads were broken and split by the violent shaking or blocked by debris.
-Communications were limited.
+Communications remained limited.

+Meanwhile, a volcano erupted Wednesday morning in another part of Sulawesi island, about 940 kilometers (585 miles) northeast of the earthquake zone, spitting a plume of ash more than 6,000 meters (20,680 feet) into the sky.
+Planes were warned of the cloud billowing from Mount Soputan because the material can be hazardous for aircraft engines, but no evacuations were ordered in the area.

+Experts said it's possible the quake accelerated the eruption, but there is no concrete evidence to prove that.
+Activity at the volcano had been increasing since August and began surging on Monday, Kasbani, who heads Indonesia's Vulcanology and Geology Disaster Mitigation agency and uses one name, told an online news portal.

 "We feel like we are stepchildren here because all the help is going to Palu," said Mohamad Taufik, 38, from the town of Donggala, where five of his relatives are still missing.
 "There are many young children here who are hungry and sick, but there is no milk or medicine."